Social Network Heterogeneity Promotes Depolarization of Multidimensional Correlated Opinions: Perturbation theory

 The steady state is then given by

 Inserting this expression into Eq.~\eqref{eq:order_perturbation}, we obtain~\cite{restrepo_onset_2005}

 for the real and imaginary parts, respectively.
-For a bimodal $P(\varphi)$, Eq.~(3) of the main text, one half of the population holds $\varphi_i = 0$ (state 1), whereas the other half $\varphi_i = \pi$ (state 2).
+For fully correlated initial opinions with a bimodal orientation distribution given by Eq.~\eqref{eq:angular}, one half of the population holds $\varphi_i = 0$ (state 1), whereas the other half $\varphi_i = \pi$ (state 2).
 Near the transition to consensus, if the number of connections per agent is large, one half of the neighbors will likely be at state 1 ($\theta_j = 0$) and the other half at state 2 ($\theta_j = \pi$).
 Therefore, $\psi_i = \pi/2$ $\forall i$ such that $\psi_j - \psi_i = 0$.
 Eqs.~\eqref{eq:real_QMF} and \eqref{eq:imaginary_QMF} are then reduced to

 respectively.
 Moreover, for the neighbors at state 1 $\Delta \varphi_j = -\pi/2$, whereas for the ones at state 2 $\Delta \varphi_j = \pi/2$.
 Hence, Eq.~\eqref{eq:imaginary_QMF_2} for the imaginary part is satisfied.
 For the real part, approximating the sum of conviction as an integral and summing over all the agents, we obtain